CampGareth/windows-on-arm-dev-kit/README.md

  - 'Efficiency mode' does exactly what you'd expect, chucks a process to the efficiency cores
  - x86/x64 apps seem fine broadly, though definitely a bit sluggish e.g. lag on opening
  - I'd be miffed if I paid £1600 for an SQ3 Surface Pro 9 then ran x86 stuff all day, for a mac mini style £580 device who cares
- - First time using WSL2 instead of dual booting, it's neat!
+ - First time using WSL2 instead of dual booting, it's neat
- - No audio in WSL2
+ - WSL2 not perfect, more down below.
- - No (working) Arch for ARM WSL2 that I can find, hamstrung a little by Ubuntu 22.04's old/missing packages
  - ARM native stuff in WSL2 runs waaaaay faster than x86 in windows, 3.3x speedup in one browser benchmark
  - Vivaldi, Discord, Steam, VSCode all run fine
  - Steam can't max out a gigabit connection, too much CPU load :D